Passing Dependencies

 }

-The problem occurs when we want to change the constructor of the BaseClass class, for example when a new dependency is added.
-Then we have to modify all the constructors of the children as well.
-Which makes such a modification hell.
+The problem arises when we want to change the constructor of the BaseClass, for example, when a new dependency is added.
+Then, it becomes necessary to modify all the constructors of the child classes as well.
+Which turns such a modification into hell.

-How to prevent this?
-The solution is to prioritize composition over inheritance.
+How can this be prevented?
+The solution is to prefer composition over inheritance.

-So let's design the code differently.
+So, we design the code differently.
 We will avoid abstract Base* classes.
-Instead of MyClass getting some functionality by inheriting from BaseClass, it will have that functionality passed as a dependency:
+Instead of MyClass acquiring certain functionality by inheriting from BaseClass, it will have this functionality passed as a dependency:

 final class SomeFunctionality